 In 2006, Melinda founded Your-Center.
 A virtual community of like-minded professionals, Your-Center.com provided a valuable resource pool for the greater central Ohio community.
 Your-Center took the idea of a facility with many practitioners all ‘under one roof’ and instead created collaborative, virtual consortium of practitioners throughout central Ohio.
 This expanded concept better met the needs of prospective patients/clients/students by providing resource in their neighborhoods instead of just at one elite location in town.
 It also better met the needs of practitioners, honored their culture of small business ownership/autonomy and highlighted their existing facilities and private practices operating throughout central Ohio.

 In 2013, the virtual community found a physical center.
 The All Life Center (ALC) was founded as a nonprofit community cooperative.
-Melinda served as ALC’s President and Director until the property’s development began and the center closed in 2018.
-IntegrateColumbus.org was then born.
+Melinda served as ALC’s President and Director until the center closed in 2018 and became a virtual resource once again.
+IntegrateColumbus.org was then born as a 501c3 nonprofit organization to continue the mission of helping the public navigate the landscape of Integrative Medicine.

 Copyright © 2018 Melinda Cooksey, MS, PhD - All Rights Reserved.